openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

    }
 ]
 ```
-# JWT parameters extention

-Verifiable credential objects can be exchanged between OP and RP enveloped in JWT claims in ID tokens or userinfo responses.

-This specification introduces the following JWT claim for that purpose:

-- `verifiable_presentations`:  A claim whose value is a verifiable presentations container object as defined above.

-This claim can be added to ID Tokens, Userinfo responses as well as Access Tokens and Introspection response.
-It MAY also be included as aggregated or distributed claims (see Section 5.6.2 of the OpenID Connect specification [OpenID]).

-Note that above claim has to be distinguished from `vp` or `vc` claims as defined in [JWT proof format](https://www.w3.org/TR/vc-data-model/#json-web-token). `vp` or `vc` claims contain those parts of the standard verifiable credentials and verifiable presentations where no explicit encoding rules for JWT exist.
-They are used as part of a verifiable credential or presentation in JWT format.
-They are not meant to include complete verifiable credentials or verifiable presentations objects which is the purpose of the claims defined in this specification.

-# New Tokens extention

-This specifications introduces the following new token:

-* VP Token: a token containing a verifiable presentations container as defined above.
-Such a token is provided to the RP in addition to an `id_token` in the `vp_token` parameter.

-`vp_token` is provided in the same response as the `id_token`.
-Depending on the response type, this can be either the authentication response or the token response.
-Authentication event information is conveyed via the id token while it's up to the RP to determine what (additional) claims are allocated to `id_token` and `vp_token`, respectively, via the `claims` parameter.

-If the `vp_token` is returned in the frontchannel, a hash of the respective token MUST be included in `id_token`.

-# Requesting Verifiable Presentations
+# Requesting Verifiable Presentations {#request_syntax}

-This draft extends the existing OpenID Connect `claims` request parameter to allow RPs to request verifiable presentations using the request syntax defined in [@!DIF.PresentationExchange].
+This draft extends the existing OpenID Connect `claims` request parameter (see (@!OpenID), section 5.5) to allow RPs to request verifiable presentations using the request syntax defined in [@!DIF.PresentationExchange].

 ## Embedded Verifiable Presentations {#verifiable_presentations}